 The Center for Teaching with Technology (CTT) was created to offer assistance to faculty in the pedagogical and technical implementation of the learning technologies available at ESU.

 On this site, you'll find a variety of support resources including previously recorded development sessions you can view at anytime and an ever-growing library of faculty and student technology support.
-These resources should make it easier to get up and going in your technology-infused course
+These resources should make it easier to get up and going in your technology-infused course.

-Zoom Security Update!
+New Zoom Security Update

 Students often have technology-related questions that they may bring to you.
 To help serve them better, ensure they know what support resources are available for them to quickly and easily help themselves.
 Most of the available resources are described on D2L Student Support.